patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Dynamic live region alerts

-Alerts that are asynchronously appended into dynamic `AlertGroups` via the `isLiveRegion` property will be announced to assistive technology the moment the change happens, following the strategy used for `aria-atomic`, which defaults to false.
+Alerts that are asynchronously appended into dynamic [alert groups](/components/alert-group) via the `isLiveRegion` property will be announced to assistive technology the moment the change happens, following the strategy used for `aria-atomic`, which defaults to false.
 This means only changes of type "addition" will be announced.

 ```ts file="AlertDynamicLiveRegion.tsx"
 ```